ajsingh273/site/_posts/2016-05-01-ita-websites-launched.md

 img: assets/stuff/export.png
 ---

-Had the responsibility to design and develop the fundamental user interface for all websites at the International Trade Administration.
+Had the opportunity to design and develop the fundamental website for the International Trade Administration.

-Collaboated with the Salesforce and Webservices teams for a smooth handoff.
+Underneath, using a custom Salesforce site builder application called "WebApp", buisness users created many data-driven websites.

-User generated sites, using a SFDC page builder called "WebApp".
-This tool allows users to create and deploy websites with no development necessary.
+The site and page elements are configurable.
+The content is atomized into bite size pieces.
+Other options include adding an API genereated site search, an eCommerce app, and a article library.

-Most pages showcase promational atom content.
-To complete the site: a single sign-on user portal, API genereated search apps, an eCommerce app, and many published articles:
+All websites fall under a single sign-on portal which allows users to view the same content across community domains.

 ![susa hero]({{ site.baseurl }}/assets/stuff/susahero.png)